fbpx

 Cute t-shirts and tops

 As we said, the shoes will be your most important item in your packing list.
-During the day, when wandering the canals and streets, a cute pair of casual sneakers such as the omnipresent and Italian-made Superga, are a good idea.
+During the day, when wandering the colorful canals, a cute pair of casual sneakers such as the omnipresent and Italian-made Superga, are a good idea.

 You can also wear espadrilles, like these flat ones, these flowery summery ones or these ankle wrap strap ones that can go from day to night.

-Flip flips or other open sandals that do not keep your foot in place will not protect your feet from twisting you ankle and are a bad idea.
+Flip flops or other open sandals that do not keep your foot in place will not protect your feet from twisting your ankle and are a bad idea.

 In the evening, a pair of pretty wedge espadrilles like these pretty ankle strap ones or these ivory flatter ones will take you to the beach.

-Go glam and opt for a pair of flat embellished sandals, block heel sandals, or platform sandals, ideally with a rubber sole that offers grip, will glam you up while still being comfy.
+If you don’t have to walk a lot up, you can glam it up with a pair of flat embellished sandals or block heel sandals, or platform sandals, ideally with a rubber sole that offers grip.

 A cute evening outfit